-Governance of Wild Anglia is managed through the work of two Boards.
+Administrative Governance of Wild Anglia is managed through the work of the Boards.

-A small Corporate Board has overall executive responsibility for Wild Anglia.
-This executive core considers all legal, financial and administrative matters concerning the work of Wild Anglia CIC and includes individuals with significant corporate and sustainability experience.
+A small Board has overall executive responsibility for Wild Anglia.
+This executive core considers all legal, financial and administrative matters concerning the work of Wild Anglia as a CIC and includes individuals with significant corporate and sustainability experience.

-Alongside them is a wider Advisor Board to help develop the strategic direction of Wild Anglia.
-The Advisory Board includes representatives from public, private and 3rd Sector organisations and from across multiple sectors, which recognises the range of issues that comprise the sustainability agenda.
+Alongside them are wider Advisors to help develop the strategic direction of Wild Anglia.
+The Advisors includes representatives from public, private and 3rd Sector organisations and from across multiple sectors, which recognises the range of issues that comprise the sustainability agenda.

 Richard Powell, OBE

-Currently an independent consultant, Richard is Chair of Wild Anglia, Vice-Chair of the Institute of Environmental Managers and Assessors (IEMA) and Chair of the European Structural and Investments Funds Committee for Norfolk and Suffolk.
-Richard is passionate about landscape recreation and climate change adaptation and drives discussions on doing things differently to inspire new and alternative economic, social and environmental agendas.
+Richard is Chair of Wild Anglia, He is the Director of the History of Advertising Trust.
+Richard Chairs New Anglia European Structural Investments Funds Committee for Norfolk and Suffolk and represents all Englands LNP’s on the National European funding Project Board.
+He is also the Conservation Lead for the Regional Flood and Coastal Community Committee (Eastern) for the Environment Agency.
+Richard is passionate about landscape recreation and climate change adaptation and the need to be doing things differently to inspire new and alternative economic, social and environmental agendas.